 Book a complimentary call to discuss your options with our team of experts today.

-The reputable real estate agencies in Portugal are often those with an official AMI license in Portugal and a proven track record.
-Look for firms with strong local networks, excellent client reviews, and specific expertise in your desired property type or region, like Melides, Portugal or any other location.
+As we’ve mentioned, real estate agencies in Portugal need to have an official AMI license in Portugal and a proven track record.
+Look for firms with strong local networks, excellent client reviews, and specific market expertise of your desired property type or region.
+For example, if you are seeking property in Melides, Portugal, find real estate professionals with a foothold or experience in this area.

 - Idealista: Portugal’s most renowned real estate website.